 At this time, we only accept applications from local, career-level, professional artists.
 Students currently enrolled at any university, college, or other educational institution will not be considered.
 We do not accept applications from artists who reside a driving distance of more than one hour from San Francisco.

 Students studying art at local colleges and universities may contact the program at any time by calling (415) 330-1415 to determine the availability of non-paid student residencies.
 Go to the Student Artist in Residence Program page for more information.

 |Kevin B. Chen

-Kevin B. Chen has been involved in the San Francisco Bay Area arts community for close to 20 years as a curator, arts administrator, writer, and visual artist.
-Since 1998, he has been a Program Director at Intersection for the Arts, one of the country's oldest alternative art spaces.
-He has served on selection panels for Creative Capital Foundation, Alliance of Artists Communities, San Francisco Arts Commission, City of San Jose Cultural Affairs Office, Arts Council Silicon Valley, and the Headlands Center for the Arts.
+Kevin B. Chen has been involved in the San Francisco Bay Area arts community for over two decades as a curator, writer, and visual artist.
+He was the Program Director of Visual Arts at Intersection for the Arts for over 15 years, and currently runs the Artist Studio Residency program at the de Young Museum.
+He has served on selection panels for Creative Capital Foundation, Alliance of Artists Communities, San Francisco Arts Commission, City of San Jose Cultural Affairs Office, Arts Council Silicon Valley, and Headlands Center for the Arts.
 His writing has been published by Paper Museum Press, Light Work, Yerba Buena Center for the Arts, Chinese Culture Center of SF, The Third Line - Art Gallery in Dubai, and Kearny Street Workshop, and he has exhibited his own work at venues including the San Jose Institute of Contemporary Art, Southern Exposure, and The Kitchen.